Coalition overview

 the current coalition composition, the cause of a

-ConnectTimeout, and how to bind to a newly shipped confluence or module.
+ConnectTimeout, and how to bind to a newly shipped organism or module.
 The handshake page answers the first; the change channel the second; per-service docs the third.

 Off the critical path

-- Per-citizen operations for citizens not run by the coalition operator.
-Those citizens operate themselves.
+- Per-member operations for members not run by the coalition operator.
+Those members operate themselves.

-- Inter-citizen consensus.
+- Inter-member consensus.
 None exists; the coalition is not a consensus unit.

 - Cross-coalition coordination.
 Two coalitions coexist on the universe and do not coordinate.